shlinkio/shlink-docker-image/README.md

 * `LOCALE`: Defines the default language for error pages when a user accesses a short URL which does not exist.
 Supported values are **es** and **en**.
 Defaults to **en**.
 * `VALIDATE_URLS`: Boolean which tells if shlink should validate a status 20x (after following redirects) is returned when trying to shorten a URL.
 Defaults to `true`.
 * `NOT_FOUND_REDIRECT_TO`: If a URL is provided here, when a user tries to access an invalid short URL, he/she will be redirected to this value.
 If this env var is not provided, the user will see a generic `404 - not found` page.
+* `REDIS_SERVERS`: A comma-separated list of redis servers where Shlink locks are stored (locks are used to prevent some operations to be run more than once in parallel).

+    This is important when running more than one Shlink instance ([Multi instance considerations](#multi-instance-considerations)).
+If not provided, Shlink stores locks on every instance separately.

+    If more than one server is provided, Shlink will expect them to be configured as a [redis cluster](https://redis.io/topics/cluster-tutorial).

+    In the future, these redis servers could be used for other caching operations performed by shlink.

 An example using all env vars could look like this: